simonmichael/hledger/hledger-lib/doc/hledger_journal.5.m4.md

 ## Transactions

+Transactions are movements of some quantity of commodities between named accounts.
-Transactions are represented by journal entries.
-Each begins with a [simple date](#simple-dates) in column 0, followed by three optional fields with spaces between them:
+Each transaction is represented by a journal entry beginning with a [simple date](#simple-dates) in column 0.

-- a status flag, which can be empty or `!` or `*` (meaning "uncleared", "pending" and "cleared", or whatever you want)
+This can be followed by any of the following, separated by spaces:

+- (optional) a [status](#status) character (empty, `!`, or `*`)
-- a transaction code (eg a check number),
+- (optional) a transaction code (any short number or text, eg a check number)
-- and/or a description
+- (optional) a transaction description (any remaining text until end of line)

-then some number of postings, of some amount to some account.
-Each posting is on its own line, consisting of:

-- indentation of one or more spaces (or tabs)
+Then comes zero or more (but usually at least 2) indented lines representing...

+##  Postings

+A posting is an addition of some amount to, or removal of some amount from, an account.
+Each posting line begins with at least one space or tab (2 or 4 spaces is common), followed by:

-- optionally, a `!` or `*` status flag followed by a space
+- (optional) a [status](#status) character (empty, `!`, or `*`), followed by a space
-- an account name, optionally containing single spaces
+- (required) an [account name](#account-names) (any text, optionally containing **single spaces**, until end of line or a double space)
-- optionally, two or more spaces or tabs followed by an amount
+- (optional) **two or more spaces** or tabs followed by an [amount](#amounts).

+Positive amounts are being added to the account, negative amounts are being removed.

-Usually there are two or more postings, though one or none is also possible.
-The posting amounts within a transaction must always balance, ie add up to 0.
-Optionally one amount can be left blank, in which case it will be inferred.
+The amounts within a transaction must always sum up to zero.
+As a convenience, one amount may be left blank; it will be inferred so as to balance the transaction.

+Be sure to note the unusual two-space delimiter between account name and amount.
+This makes it easy to write account names containing spaces.
+But if you accidentally leave only one space (or tab) before the amount, the amount will be considered part of the account name.

 ## Dates